-- Goods are to be returned to original exporter and there is no change of ownership; the essential characteristics of product remain the same.
+- Goods are to be returned to the original exporter and there is no change of ownership; the essential characteristics of product remain the same.

-- Goods exported under customs supervision with export documents SAD 500 and DA65 must be produced at time of import clearance.
+- Goods exported under customs supervision with export documents SAD 500 and DA65 must be produced at the time of import clearance.

 - The goods must be identifiable by the serial numbers on the goods.
 If these provisions cannot be met, the importer will have to enter the goods as a Duty Paid (DP) clearance (i.e., as a new import that has not previously been exported).

 - The full value, which consists of the export value plus any cost of repair, must be declared.